 If we assume the bond is currently available at its face value, i.e., $100, then the current and nominal yield will be the same at 9%.
 And, if we assume that the bond is trading at a premium, say $110, then the current or running yield will be less at 8.18% (9 / $110).

 We can calculate the running yield for a stock as well.
-To figure it, we need to divide the dividend from share by its current price.
+To figure it out, we need to divide the dividend from the share by its current price.

 Nominal Yield and Yield to Maturity (YTM)

 Nominal yield, as said above, is the coupon rate.
-The yield to maturity is the total return than an investor would earn if he or she holds the bond until maturity.
+The yield to maturity is the total return that an investor would earn if they hold the bond until maturity.
 Suppose an investor buys a 10-year bond with a 6% coupon rate at $900.
 In this case, the total return for the investor would include a $60 coupon each for ten years, the par value of $1,000, and a capital gain of $100.
 To calculate the YTM, we add the present value (PV) of the coupon payments and capital gains.